 AL: That is God’s glory.

-PAT: Right, right, God’s glory, and Johnny fit into that picture very well.
-I mean, he was there when I needed him and he ministered to me when I needed him, I mean to the point of putting antiseptic on my pin sites and caring for me when I had particular needs, he really came through.
-And passed the test with flying colors.
-So I’m very grateful for his faithfulness and his love and more than anything else for his faithfulness to the calling that God has brought into his life.
+PATRICIA: Right, right, God’s glory.
+And Johnny fit into that picture very well.
+I mean, he was there when I needed him, and he ministered to me when I needed him, I mean, to the point of putting antiseptic on my pin sites and caring for me when I had particular needs.
+He really came through and passed the test with flying colors.
+So I’m very grateful for his faithfulness and his love, and more than anything else for his faithfulness to the calling that God has brought into his life.
 I love you, Dear, and I’m thankful for the thirty years that He has given to us, and the many blessings that He has given to us in our marriage; and I hope there’s many more.

 This article is also available and sold as a booklet.